• Info@ForsterBoughman.com

 Tax & Tonic: Practical advice for sophisticated CPAs

-Tax & Tonic is a discussion group intended to inform CPAs of pertinent tax law changes and issues, with a focus on corporate, international, and asset protection tax matters.
+Tax & Tonic is a discussion group intended to inform CPAs of pertinent tax law changes and issues, with a focus on international, corporate and estate tax matters.

 The New Yorker Hotel